Naeem118/SuperShop/README.md

  # **Team Members**
 ---------------
 1. **Golam Mostofa Naeem**
-  Department of Computer Science and Engineering Shahjalal University of Science and Technology
+  Department of Computer Science and Engineering<br>
+  Shahjalal University of Science and Technology
 - Reg No: 2018331118